AndrewDryga/vagrant-box-osx/README.md

 Mac OS X Mavericks Vagrant box for VirtualBox
 =========================
-This is a issue tracker for OS X Mavericks Vagrant box, which can be found on [direct link](http://files.dryga.com/boxes/osx-mavericks-0.1.0.box)(it might be slow).
+This is a issue tracker for OS X Mavericks Vagrant box, which can be found on [direct link](http://files.dryga.com/boxes/osx-mavericks-0.1.0.box), but it might be slow.
 (VagrantCloud refused to host this package.)

 Box was tested only on VirtualBox.
 Mainly, I made it to build our iOS applications via CI-server.